What Works in Counseling, Psychotherapy, and Psychoanalysis: Humble Collaboration

 – Earl C. Brown

-I have been seeing patients for over 40 years using an approach oriented by humanistic psychology, interpersonal relations research, mother-infant interaction research, developmental psychology across the life span, personal construct psychology, and relationally oriented theories.
-As a licensed psychologist, I have taught undergraduates, directed a graduate program in clinical psychology, supervised advanced trainees in my field as well as in psychiatry, as well as have conducted research on important issues in psychotherapy (assessing interpersonal styles and how we impact each other in relationships, suggestibility, malleability of memory), written and spoken in public about the importance of a scientifically informed approach to practice.
+I have been seeing patients for over 40 years using an approach oriented by humanistic psychology, interpersonal relations research, mother-infant observational studies, developmental psychology across the life span, personal construct psychology, and relationally oriented theories.
+As a licensed psychologist, I have taught undergraduates, directed a graduate program in Clinical Psychology, supervised advanced trainees in my field as well as in psychiatry, as well as have conducted research on important issues in psychotherapy (assessing interpersonal styles and how we impact each other in relationships, suggestibility, malleability of memory), and written and spoken in public about the importance of a scientifically informed approach to practice.
 These experiences have led me to an evolving credo, a set of beliefs and principles formed from my lived professional experience, that are the foundation of my way of being a clinician.
 (Unless otherwise noted, I use the terms psychotherapist/psychoanalyst, and therapist/analyst interchangeably here).

 Furthermore, I want to be clear that my guiding principles emerge from an identity as a psychologist first and foremost: someone interested in behavior and mental processes; someone who informs his work from empirical, quantitative and qualitative research; someone who knows from experience that the discipline of scientific thinking and core knowledge in basic psychology (e.g., how our biology influences our feelings, behaviors, and thinking; how we learn and develop across our lives; how we remember; how we act in groups and respond to efforts to influence our actions, beliefs, and values) is critical and practical for effective and ethical psychoanalytic intervention.